Bank of England tells lenders to brace for economic storm

 International forecasters like the IMF and OECD say Britain is more susceptible to recession and persistently high inflation than other Western countries, all of whom are grappling with global energy and commodity market shocks.

-The CCYB rate represents an extra buffer for banks that varies depending on the economic outlook.
+The CCyB rate represents an extra buffer for banks such as HSBC (HSBA.L), Barclays (BARC.L), Lloyds Banking Group (LLOY.L) and NatWest (NWG.L) that varies depending on the economic outlook.

 Despite a worsening cost-of-living crunch, with inflation heading towards double digits, the BoE said banks were resilient to debt vulnerabilities among households and businesses.